 - May not suit the needs of al larger companies so that an expanding company may outgrow the software.

-The software also includes features tailored to the needs of specific service businesses, including carpet cleaning, electrical contractor, garage door installation/repair, HVAC, maid services, roofing, and plumbing.
+The software also includes mobile-ready features tailored to the needs of specific service businesses, including carpet cleaning, electrical contractor, garage door installation/repair, HVAC, maid services, roofing, and plumbing.

 The company has a strong reputation for its field service management (FSM software) solution and has earned many positive customer reviews.
 They offer in-person training, live online support, and webinars.
 Businesses must contact Service Titan for pricing details.
 The company offers a free demo.

-- Available on Cloud, mobile phone iPhone /iPad, and Android, mac supported (via web)
+- Available on Cloud, mobile phone (iPhone/iPad, and Android), mac supported (via web)

 - A full suite of FSM features